-Rodinia is a suite of applications designed for heterogeneous systems released in 2009.
-It consists of applications and kernels to represent different types of behavior of the Berkeley dwarfs\cite{Asanovia:EECS-2006-183}.
-The dwarfs represents 13 major categories of computation used to describe most types of problems.
-In addition, Rodinia covers a diverse set of applications covering communication, synchronization, and power consumption.

-However, Rodinia doesn't utilize new features like unified memory, HyperQ, Cooperative Groups, and Dynamic Parallelism.
-The benchmark suite is still using CUDA 4.0.
-Therefore, it will not utilize programming constructs or performance improvements introduced in newer CUDA versions, such as the CUDA event library.
-Moreover, Rodinia doesn't support hardware capable of performing half precision operation and tensor core computation.
+\paragraphbe{Rodinia}~\cite{5306797} is a suite of applications designed for heterogeneous systems released in 2009.
+It comprises applications representing different behaviors of the Berkeley dwarfs~\cite{dwarfs}.
+The dwarfs are 13 major categories of computation conjectured to describe most types of parallel problems.
+Rodinia relies on that conjecture to comprise a diverse set of applications that include both communication and synchronization.
+However, Rodinia does not take advantage of new features like unified memory, HyperQ, Cooperative Groups, and Dynamic Parallelism~\cite{newCudaFeature}, because it still depends on CUDA 4.0.
+It does not utilize programming constructs or architectural support introduced in newer CUDA versions that can significantly improve performance: for example, new hardware capabilities such as half precision and tensor core computation are unused.

-To analyze how Rodinia stresses characteristics of GPUs, performance was profiled for each benchmark using nvprof.
-These metrics quantify utilization rate on a scale of 0 to 10.
-The utilization rate for each component indicates how much time was spent on one component to the total execution time.
-Value 0 means idle, while 10 means full utilization.
-Because many applications run multiple kernels, the maximum utilization rate from any component is selected for that kernel in the benchmark.

-\autoref{fig:rodinia} shows the average utilization rate and their standard variance of the different functional units and the memory hierarchy for each application in Rodinia.
-Since Rodinia does not come with default run parameters but rather a sample run command, the parameters in the sample command were used for each application.
-These sample files can be found in the directory of each benchmark.